All Episodes

 He drove out to your bake sale and had a wonderful time.

-Well, uh that he went to Fort Collins?
+Well, he went to Fort Collins?

 Yes, he did.

-And by Gum Rush, I started listening to you, and it was like a light went on.
+And by gum rush, I started listening to you, and it was like a light went on.

 So thanks very much.